Lost Minds Festival 2026 (Newcastle Exhibition Park) – dance festival guide hero image

 Best areas to stay

-- Haymarket / city centre edge: easiest base for walking to Exhibition Park and having simple options after the event.
+• Haymarket / city centre edge: easiest base for walking to Exhibition Park and having options after.

-- City Centre (Eldon Square / Grainger Town): lots of hotel choice and late food; straightforward walk/transport.
+• City Centre (Eldon Square / Grainger Town): loads of hotels + late food; straightforward walk/transport.

-- Quayside: great for restaurants and a nicer weekend base; slightly longer walk back late, so plan your route.
+• Quayside: great weekend base; slightly longer walk back late, so plan it.

 Hotel decision helper:

-- Travelling by train? staying city centre / near Haymarket keeps your return simple.
+• Travelling by train? staying city centre / near Haymarket keeps return options simple.

-- Going with a group? pick a base you can all navigate on foot after dark.
+• Going with a group? pick a base everyone can navigate on foot after dark.

-Simple truth: walkable rooms tend to disappear first once people commit.
+Simple truth: walkable rooms disappear first.
 Book early (free cancellation if possible).

 Tip: filter for free cancellation.
 It protects you if plans change.